fuuwille/zuord.js/web/docs/util/introduction.md

 ## Overview

-**Zuord Util** is a performance-focused and type-safe library containing commonly used helper functions (JS) and types (TS) for JavaScript and TypeScript projects.
-Designed to simplify complex type operations, it significantly accelerates the development process.
+Zuord Util is a fast and reliable utility library designed for JavaScript and TypeScript projects.
+It offers a broad set of helper functions for JavaScript alongside advanced type utilities for TypeScript.
+The library simplifies complex type operations, helping developers reduce repetitive and error-prone code.

+By providing clear, consistent, and efficient tools, Zuord Util accelerates development and enhances code quality, making it easier to build maintainable and robust applications within the JS/TS ecosystem.

 ## Purpose